Ludis-ET/Bank-Account/FoP I/readme.md

 - Lakemihret Getachew
 - Liyuneh Rstey

+**Course Information:**
+- Course: Fundamental of Programming I
+- Instructor: Chere Lemma

-This program is a collaborative effort by the Bro Code group.
+This program is a collaborative effort by the Bro Code group for the Fundamental of Programming I course.
 It is designed to manage a system of bank accounts, supporting various transactions, including opening an account, checking balances, making deposits and withdrawals, closing accounts, computing interest, and printing account information.

 ## Instructions